 - Brake tension is too tight.
 Loosen the brake, then tighten in small increments to the minimum needed to draw in fiber when you want to wind onto the bobbin.
 Check to see if the swivel on the brake band is stuck in the hole in the base.
-If it is, loosen the brake tension adjustment then pull the swivel out of the base. - Roughness in the brake band groove of the bobbin; sand it with a piece of folded 220 grit sandpaper or abrasive cord to remove the varnish. - When spinning fine, even minimal take-up can seem very strong.
+If it is, loosen the brake tension adjustment then pull the swivel out of the base. - The bobbin brake band groove is rough or has excessive varnish (WW bobbins); sand it with a piece of folded 220 grit sandpaper or abrasive cord to remove the varnish. - When spinning fine, even minimal take-up can seem very strong.
 Consider adding our lace flyer, which is specifically designed for fine spinning and very light takeup.